Bharathkasyap/Simulated_USB_Data_Exfiltration/src/simulation.md

 ## 🧪 USB Data Exfiltration Simulation: Technical Procedure Documentation

-This markdown file documents each step we followed during the simulation of a USB-based data exfiltration attempt by a short-term contractor.
+This file documents each step we followed during the simulation of a USB-based data exfiltration attempt by a short-term contractor.
 The purpose is to simulate an insider threat scenario, capture behavioral logs using Sysmon, and detect the activity using Microsoft Sentinel.

 ---